 The closing credits for this movie are quite long, clocking in at a total of approximately 9:45 minutes.
 On the initial VHS release, the second and third portions of the credits were sped up, shaving off about two minutes of Robert Folk's music.
 Subsequent TV broadcasts and DVD re-releases have reinstated the credits at their original running time.

 The Grand Duke's Owl Minions have names including Urek, Fred, Furrow, Blue, Vertigo, and Varek.
-Urek is the tall brown owl, while Fred is the purple owl, Furrow is the salmon-pink owl with a military-style haircut, Blue is the tall blue owl, Vertigo is the short bearded gray owl, and Varek is the short brown owl with ponytail, wearing a green cape and headband.
-However their names are never mentioned in the movie.
+Urek is the tall brown owl, Fred is the purple owl, Furrow is the salmon-pink owl with a military-style haircut, Blue is the tall blue owl, Vertigo is the short bearded gray owl, and Varek is the short brown owl with the ponytail, green cape, and headband.
+However, their names are never mentioned in the movie.
 They were played by the voices of T.J.
-Kuenster (Who also was the songwriter, one of the writers, musicians and music producer of the movie and soundtrack itself.
-And who has also been known and popular for being Glen Campbell's (voice of Chanticleer) Keyboardist, Musical Director and Musical Conductor for his band), Jim Doherty, John Drummond, and Frank Kelly.
-But during the scenes when The Grand Duke and his Minions are singing "Tweedle Te Dee" and "The Owls' Picnic", they were played by the voices of still T.J.
-Kuenster but this time with T. Daniel Hofstedt, Scott Caple, Mark Swan and Kevin Gallagher.
+Kuenster (who also was the songwriter, one of the writers, musicians and music producer of the movie and soundtrack and who has also been popular for being Glen Campbell's keyboardist, musical director, and musical conductor for his band), Jim Doherty, John Drummond, and Frank Kelly.
+But during the scenes when The Grand Duke and his Minions are singing "Tweedle Te Dee" and "The Owls' Picnic", they were voiced by T.J.
+Kuenster, T. Daniel Hofstedt, Scott Caple, Mark Swan, and Kevin Gallagher.